Here are troubleshooting steps if you do not see cloudHQ chrome extension in your Gmail or you see it, but the function is not working:

 - Select About Google Chrome

 - Click Update Google Chrome.
-If you don’t see this button, you’re on the latest version.
+You’re on the latest version if you don’t see this button.

 - Click Relaunch